cloudnativelabs/kube-router/Documentation/generic.md

 ## Running kube-router without the service proxy

+Without service proxy, kube-router will use in-cluster configuration to access APIserver through the cluster ip

 This runs kube-router with pod/service networking and the network policy firewall.
 The service proxy is disabled.
 Don't forget to update the cluster CIDR and apiserver addresses to match your cluster.

     CLUSTERCIDR=10.32.0.0/12 \